SkuL01/skul01logger/README.md

 # Codezstruct_keylogger

-***This is an open source keylogger created using python 2.7 and php on server side. the codes was created and modified by codezstruct, credits also to ajin abraham for the codes that were used here.
+***This is an open source keylogger created using python 2.7 and php on server side. the codes was created and modified by codezstruct, credits also to ajin abraham.

 ‘’’You are free to reuse and modify the source code but only for educational purpose and research.’’’